bluesky-social/atproto-website/content/guides/lexicon.md

  - Lexicon is a global schema system
  - It uses reverse-DNS names like "com.example.ping()"
  - The definitions are JSON documents, similar to JSON-Schema
- - It's currently used for RPC methods and repo records
+ - It's currently used for HTTP endpoints, event streams, and repo records
 ---

 # Intro to Lexicon